douglas86/finance-data/README.md

 - in the config vars section, click on the button that says reveal config vars
 - add CREDS as the key and all the code in the json file as the value
 - do the same with folder id and file id
+- adding the same credentials that you use in the .env file
+- add a PORT variable with 8000 as its value
 - add the following buildpacks for your app: heroku/python, heroku/nodejs
 - make sure that the buildpacks are in the correct order with python being first
 - Go to the Deploy tab at the top